upalepu/iac/README.md

 ```bash
 ubuntu@ubuntu:~/iac/ubuntu$ terraform apply
 ```
-- That's it, your AWS EC2 ubuntu machine is now created and ready for use.
+- That's it!
+Your AWS EC2 ubuntu machine is now created and ready for use.
 To verify that the machine is available, SSH into the machine from a bash command prompt and verify that the machine is up and running.

+### Summary
+Creating an ubuntu EC2 machine was as simple as specifying a few configuration parameters in the ubuntu-vars.tf file and running terraform.
+Terraform does the hard lifting and creates the EC2 machines.

 ---